samiamlabs/minireach_docs/source/electrical.rst

 Emergency Stop
 ++++++++++++++

 The runstop is used to stop all operation of the base.
-When the runstop is pressed, the drivers will not be able to communicate with the motor or servo controller boards, and thus their position and other data will not update in RVIZ.
+When the runstop is pressed, the drivers will not be able to communicate with the motor or servo controller boards, and thus the wheel angle and other data will not update in RVIZ.

 .. figure:: _static/emergency_stop.jpg
    :width: 80%